yast/yast-auth-client/README.md

 zypper install git yast2-devtools yast2-testsuite yast2
 ```

-You can then run the auth-server module with:
+You can then run the auth-server client from src/clients/auth-server.rb with:

 ```
 rake run
-rake run[module name]
 rake run[auth-client]
 ```